Moatasem-Elsayed/cpu-Tracker-notify-by-Email/README.md

 >> This program is just a template for sending Email based on Event

-so this application is track the Battery of my pc when it decrease to 50 it just send Email with json file contains
+so this application is tracking the Battery of  pc when it decrease under 50 it just send an Email with json file contains some info :

 - Battery